Azaucifer/Mercedez-Benz-Greener-Manufacturing/README.md

-# Mercedez-Benz-Greener-Manufacturing

-DESCRIPTION

-Reduce the time a Mercedes-Benz spends on the test bench.

-Problem Statement Scenario:
-Since the first automobile, the Benz Patent Motor Car in 1886, Mercedes-Benz has stood for important automotive innovations.
-These include the passenger safety cell with a crumple zone, the airbag, and intelligent assistance systems.
-Mercedes-Benz applies for nearly 2000 patents per year, making the brand the European leader among premium carmakers.
-Mercedes-Benz is the leader in the premium car industry.
-With a huge selection of features and options, customers can choose the customized Mercedes-Benz of their dreams.

-To ensure the safety and reliability of every unique car configuration before they hit the road, the company’s engineers have developed a robust testing system.
-As one of the world’s biggest manufacturers of premium cars, safety and efficiency are paramount on Mercedes-Benz’s production lines.
-However, optimizing the speed of their testing system for many possible feature combinations is complex and time-consuming without a powerful algorithmic approach.

-You are required to reduce the time that cars spend on the test bench.
-Others will work with a dataset representing different permutations of features in a Mercedes-Benz car to predict the time it takes to pass testing.
-Optimal algorithms will contribute to faster testing, resulting in lower carbon dioxide emissions without reducing Mercedes-Benz’s standards.

-Following actions should be performed:

-If for any column(s), the variance is equal to zero, then you need to remove those variable(s).
-Check for null and unique values for test and train sets.
-Apply label encoder.
-Perform dimensionality reduction.
-Predict your test_df values using XGBoost.

-Step1: Import the required libraries
-1.1: linear algebra

-1.2: data processing

-1.3: for dimensionality reduction

-Step2: Read the data from train.csv
-2.1: let us understand the data

-2.2: print few rows and see how the data looks like

-Step3: Collect the Y values into an array
-3.1: seperate the y from the data as we will use this to learn as the prediction output

-Step4: Understand the data types we have
-4.1:iterate through all the columns which has X in the name of the column

-Step5: Count the data in each of the columns

-Step6: Read the test.csv data
-6.1: remove columns ID and Y from the data as they are not used for learning

-Step7: Check for null and unique values for test and train sets

-Step8: If for any column(s), the variance is equal to zero, then you need to remove those variable(s).
-8.1: Apply label encoder

-Step9: Make sure the data is now changed into numericals

-Step10: Perform dimensionality reduction
-10.1: Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.

-Step11: Training using xgboost

-Step12: Predict your test_df values using xgboost.

-Conclusion :-
-We can see that we got a larger RMSE for the testing.
-This suggest the model did not do well on the testing set.
-A better way would be to use the Cross Validation method of XGBoost to help identify the features that will yield a better training RMSE.
-We then use the model with a better RMSE to predict.
+# Mercedes-Benz Greener Manufacturing

+## Description

+### Problem Statement Scenario

+Mercedes-Benz, known for its legacy of automotive innovation, applies for nearly 2000 patents per year, making it a leader in the premium car industry.
+Offering a wide range of features and options, customers can personalize their dream Mercedes-Benz vehicle.
+To ensure the safety and reliability of each unique car configuration, the company has developed a robust testing system.

+As a major manufacturer of premium cars, Mercedes-Benz places a strong emphasis on safety and efficiency in its production lines.
+Optimizing the testing system's speed for numerous feature combinations is a complex and time-consuming task without a powerful algorithmic approach.

+The challenge is to reduce the time cars spend on the test bench, ultimately contributing to faster testing, lower carbon dioxide emissions, and maintaining Mercedes-Benz's high standards.

+### Actions to Be Performed

+To address this challenge, the following actions are to be performed:

+1. Remove columns with zero variance.
+2. Check for null and unique values in both test and train datasets.
+3. Apply label encoding to handle categorical data.
+4. Perform dimensionality reduction.
+5. Predict test values using XGBoost.

+### Steps Involved

+Here's a breakdown of the steps involved in this project:

+**Step 1: Import Required Libraries**
+- Import necessary libraries for data processing and dimensionality reduction.

+**Step 2: Read the Data from train.csv**
+- Understand and inspect the data by printing a few rows.

+**Step 3: Collect the Target Values (Y)**
+- Separate the target values (Y) from the data for prediction.

+**Step 4: Understand Data Types**
+- Iterate through columns with "X" in the name to understand data types.

+**Step 5: Count Data in Columns**

+**Step 6: Read the test.csv Data**
+- Remove unused columns (ID and Y).

+**Step 7: Check for Null and Unique Values**

+**Step 8: Remove Columns with Zero Variance**

+**Step 9: Apply Label Encoder**
+- Convert categorical data into numerical format.

+**Step 10: Ensure Data is Numerical**
+- Confirm that the data is now in numerical format.

+**Step 11: Perform Dimensionality Reduction**
+- Utilize Singular Value Decomposition (SVD) to project data into a lower-dimensional space.

+**Step 12: Training Using XGBoost**
+- Train the model using XGBoost.

+**Step 13: Predict Test Values Using XGBoost**

+### Conclusion

+The analysis revealed a larger Root Mean Squared Error (RMSE) for the testing set, indicating that the initial model did not perform well.
+To improve model performance, it is recommended to use Cross Validation with XGBoost to identify features that yield a better training RMSE.
+The model with better performance on the training data can then be used for prediction.

+This project aims to optimize Mercedes-Benz's testing system, ultimately contributing to greener manufacturing practices and maintaining the brand's high standards of safety and efficiency.